Composite resin restorations (Tooth colored restoration)

 After the composite/ white filling material hardens, your dentist will further trim and shape it.
 Then he or she will polish the material until it matches the sheen of the rest of the tooth surface.

 It usually takes about 30 minutes to an hour to complete the procedure.
 If you're having more than one tooth done, you may need to schedule several visits.

-Tea, coffee, cigarette smoke and other substances can stain the resin.
-To prevent or minimise stains, it's essential to avoid eating or drinking foods that can stain for the first 48 hours after any composite procedure.
+Tea, coffee, cigarette smoke, and other substances can stain the resin.
+To prevent or minimize stains, it's essential to avoid eating or drinking foods that can stain for the first 48 hours after any composite procedure.
 In addition, brush your teeth often and have them cleaned regularly by a dental professional.

 The composite resin we use is almost as strong as your tooth but biting your fingernails or chewing on ice or pens can chip the material.
-Composite fillings usually last several years before it needs to be repaired.
+Composite fillings usually last several years before they need to be repaired.
 How long it actually lasts depends on how much bonding was done and your oral habits.